zeevgoshen/Foco_Test/README.md

 <h3>Run CallNextInLine.http to call the next queue ticket, in the order of addition/creation in the queue, and close the ticket.</h3>

+<h3>Sending SMS is only a mock and not functional.
+If it was, the SMS message would have been written to a db table also with the receipient details</h3>